- Make an inference and support it with evidence in a well-written paragraph

 - Writing paper

-- Have students write down their answer in a paragraph.
-Read over the answers as a class.
+Step 3: Read over students' answers as a class.
 This is a good time to discuss how to write a paragraph.
-Model topic sentences, summarizing and incorporating evidence into the paragraph.
+Model topic sentences, summarizing, and incorporating evidence into the paragraph.

-- Have students think of other ways to describe Robinson (industrious, loving, confident).
+Step 4: Have students think of other ways to describe Jackie Robinson (industrious, loving, confident).
 For each characteristic listed, they should provide a one to two sentence explanation of why they feel it is appropriate to describe Robinson.
 A thesaurus may be helpful to assist the students.

-- Give the students index cards and tell them that they are going to create a baseball card for Jackie Robinson.
+Step 5: Give each student an index card and tell them that they are going to create a baseball card for Jackie Robinson.
 They can draw a picture of Robinson and, underneath the picture, list the characteristics that he displayed throughout his life.

-- For one of the characteristics mentioned on their baseball cards, students should write a well-written paragraph that explains how Robinson displayed this quality.
+Step 6: When students are finished with the front of their baseball cards, ask them to select one of the characteristics mentioned on their baseball cards.
+Have students write a well-written paragraph that explains how Robinson displayed the characteristic they chose.
 Tell students to summarize and/or provide quotes as evidence.
-Have students write rough drafts before they do the final copies.
+Have students write their rough drafts on writing paper.

-- Have students write the final draft of their paragraphs on the back of their baseball cards.
+Step 8: Have students neatly write the final draft of their paragraphs on the back of their baseball cards.

 Have students create baseball "value" cards for themselves.
 Which values do they live by and how have they demonstrated it in their life?